ilearnpvb/puppet-solo-hello-world/README.md

 ### Provision a server

-* Get a box (DigitalOcean, Linode, Local Network box, etc…) to provision, you will need root privileges, this example uses a Digital Ocean Droplet
+* Get a box (DigitalOcean, Linode, Local Network box, etc…) to provision - you will need root privileges; this example uses a Digital Ocean Droplet
-  * create a new droplet and select Ubuntu 12.04 and if you uploaded your public ssh key previously then select it when creating the droplet (no password needed)
+  * create a new droplet and select Ubuntu 12.04
+  * if you previously uploaded your public ssh key to DigitalOcean then select it when creating the droplet (no password needed)
   * for the example assume our IP is 000.111.0.1, change this as needed
 * Review the Capfile and the manifests/default.pp file
   * update with your real IP or host name as needed (in both files)
   * NOTE: grouping all servers into roles is not required, but is convienent when dealing with multiple servers.
-Requires specifying the role when running `cap` commands (as is done below)
+Using roles requires specifying the role when running `cap` commands (as is done below)

 ```
 # ssh to the server to add it to 'known hosts'